SMILEY4/strategy-game/documentation/markdown/technical/api.md

               "type": "create-city",
-              "q": "Int - the q-coordinate of the new city", "r": "Int - the r-coordinate of the new city", "name": "String - the name of the new city" }
+              "q": "Int - the q-coordinate of the new city", "r": "Int - the r-coordinate of the new city", "name": "String - the name of the new city", "provinceId": "String or null - the province this city will belong to (null to create new province)" }
       ]
   }